bw-math/bw-math/source/assignments/classwork/statistics/03_DESCRIPTIVE_STATISTICS.rst

 c.
 What characteristic of the shape of the distribution of room size is apparent from the histogram but not from the boxplot?

+2. **2016, Free Response, #1**

+Robin works as a server in a small restaurant, where she can earn a tip (extra money) from each customer she serves.
+The histogram below shows the distribution of her 60 tip amounts for one day of work.

+a.
+Write a few sentences to describe the distribution of tip amounts for the day shown.

+b.
+One of the tip amounts was $8.
+If the $8 tip had been $18, what effect would the increase have had on the following statistics?
+Justify your answers.

+    The mean:

+    The median: